-- We do not know if there is more or less CSA/E. - Current data does not differentiate between abuse that is reported by victims or their supporters from cases that are identified by professionals/agencies. - There is no accurate measure of how many victims are being identified within criminal justice data. - The profiles of victims and perpetrators, apart from sex, are not consistently recorded. - Data on the contexts for abuse the relationships of perpetrators with victims and the duration of abuse are weak. - Data on perpetrators do not identify if they were single or multiple or serial offenders.
+- We do not know if there is more or less CSA/E. - Current data does not differentiate between abuse that is reported by victims or their supporters from cases that are identified by professionals/agencies. - There is no accurate measure of how many victims are being identified within criminal justice data. - The profiles of victims and perpetrators, apart from sex, are not consistently recorded. - Data on the contexts for abuse the relationships of perpetrators with victims and the duration of abuse is weak. - Data on perpetrators does not identify whether they were single or multiple or serial offenders.

-Using administrative data to estimate prevalence
+4.5 Using administrative data to estimate prevalence

-One of the key challenges is that data are not collected on the same basis across agencies: the police collect on offences, the CPS and MoJ on defendants and children's services on children.
+One of the key challenges is that data is not collected on the same basis across agencies: the police collect on offences, the CPS and MoJ on defendants and children's services on children.
 The number of actual victims, therefore, remains opaque.
-Data held by police and children's services have been used to estimate the number of CSA victims in England.
-In 2015, data were collected from police, children's services and charitable organisations as a foundation for estimating the number of victims of CSA in the family environment known to services (Office of the Children's Commissioner, 2015).
+Data held by police and children's services has been used to estimate the number of CSA victims in England.
+In 2015, data was collected from police, children's services and charitable organisations as a foundation for estimating the number of victims of CSA in the family environment known to services (Office of the Children's Commissioner, 2015).
 The report identified around 50,000 current CSA victims during April 2012 to March 2014.
-Complete data were only available on approximately two thirds of children.
-Analysis found 36,617 CSA victims in police records, 13,956 in children's services data and 437 in voluntary sector material; after removing duplicates, a figure of 49,673 victims in total was obtained.
+Complete data was available on only approximately two-thirds of children.
+Analysis found 36,617 CSA victims in police records, 13,956 in children's services data and 437 in voluntary sector material; after duplicates were removed, a figure of 49,673 victims in total was obtained.
 Helpline data could not be included, since identifying duplicates was not possible.

 The researchers applied a statistical modelling technique, Multiple Systems Estimation (MSE), to this dataset to estimate the 'hidden figure' of those not in contact with services.
 The size of the unidentified population was estimated from the extent of overlap between the datasets held by police and children's services - the smaller the proportion of children recorded in both datasets, the larger the number of unidentified cases.
 Using this technique, an estimate of an additional 350,000-400,000 CSA victims not known to services in the two-year period was reached.
-The findings were considered indicative since the data on which the model is based were incomplete.
+The findings were considered indicative since the data on which the model is based was incomplete.